 Dr. Mark Everett Keenum became Mississippi State’s 19th president Jan.
 5, 2009, following a distinguished public service career.

-Now in his 11th year of tenure, Dr. Keenum has guided Mississippi State to unprecedented heights with an unwavering focus on students — preparing them for success in a rapidly changing world and instilling in them the timeless values of integrity, hard work, and respect.
-The university has experienced record enrollment growth — reaching a new all-time high in Fall 2019 with 22,226 students.
-Mississippi State has awarded more than 4,000 degrees at all levels for eight straight years, and the university is ranked by SmartAsset as Mississippi’s Best Value College with graduates earning the highest average starting salary in the state.
-The Chronicle of Higher Education has designated Mississippi State as a “Great College To Work For” for the past four years after receiving top ratings from employees on workforce practices and policies.
+Now in his 12th year of tenure, Dr. Keenum has guided Mississippi State to unprecedented heights with an unwavering focus on students – preparing them for success in a rapidly changing world and instilling in them the timeless values of integrity, hard work, and respect.
+The university has experienced record enrollment growth – reaching a new all-time high in Fall 2020 with 22,986 students.
+Mississippi State has awarded more than 4,000 degrees at all levels for nine straight years, and the university is ranked by SmartAsset as Mississippi’s Best Value College with graduates earning the highest average starting salary in the state.
+The Chronicle of Higher Education has designated Mississippi State as a “Great College To Work For” for the past five years after receiving top ratings from employees on workforce practices and policies.
 The Phi Beta Kappa Society, the nation’s oldest and most prestigious academic honor society, granted Mississippi State a chapter in 2018 after a rigorous, multi-year review.
 Only 10 percent of U.S. colleges and universities shelter Phi Beta Kappa chapters.

 Dr. Keenum has served as president of the Southeastern Conference.
 During his two-year term, he led the SEC Executive Committee, and he continues to serve on the SEC’s Content Committee Board of Directors that oversees the highly successful ESPN-SEC Network.
 In 2018, he was named chairman of the College Football Playoff’s (CFP) Board of Managers.
 The CFP determines the national champion of the NCAA Division I Football Bowl Subdivision.